What percentage of disability appeals are approved?

 On average, the chance of approval at the Reconsideration level is only 13 percent .
 This means that only in 13 percent of the cases that are originally denied, DDS reverses the denial into an approval.
 The rest are denied a second time.

-How long does a second appeal take for disability?
+How long does a social security disability appeal take?

 What is the most approved disability?